 - The purchase of only refined or polished minerals for export; or

 - The supply of a percentage of the minerals determined by the Minister to lead refineries to ensure regular supply to local users; and

-- The applicant can demonstrate that it has access to adequate financial resources, technical competence and experience to carry out the operations effectively.
+- The applicant can demonstrate that it has access to adequate financial resources, technical competence, and experience to carry out the operations effectively.

 Once the license is granted, the holder is required to submit monthly and annual returns to the Minerals Commission on all exports of minerals made.
-The holder is also expected to comply with the conditions specified in the license and any other conditions that the Minister may determine.
+The holder is also expected to comply with the conditions specified in the license and any other terms that the Minister may determine.

 An application by a holder of a mining lease for a license to export, sell or dispose of gold or other precious minerals produced by the holder shall be submitted to the Minister responsible for Mines and Natural Resources.
 The application shall be accompanied by the following:

 - Sales and marketing agreement.

 Once the Minister is satisfied, the license shall be granted to the applicant.
 The license holder is however required to notify the Minerals Commission of particulars of shipment of minerals, details of the quantity and grade of the minerals to be shipped and access for samples to be taken by a government-designated laboratory for assaying purposes.

 A license granted shall be for an initial period of 3 years and subject to renewal for a further three (3) years.

 There are associated fees for incorporation of the business as well as payments for various stages leading to the grant of the licence.